CollabVMgamez/femboysquidgames/README.md

 # femboysquidgames
-Knock off of Squid games execpt SEX and HORNY (made in collabvm)
+Knock off of Squid games execpt SEX and HORNY (made in collabvm) WIndows port may be unstable idfk

 actual description: **Femboy Squid Games: A Thrilling Twist of Desire and Danger**